taylorhawks/dsc-4-final-project/README.md

 1. A well documented **Jupyter Notebook** containing any code you've written for this project and comments explaining it.
 This work will need to be pushed to your GitHub repository in order to submit your project.
 2. A short **Keynote/PowerPoint/Google Slide presentation** (delivered as a PDF export) giving a high-level overview of your methodology and recommendations for non-technical stakeholders.
 Make sure to also add and commit this pdf of your non-technical presentation to your repository with a file name of presentation.pdf.
 3. A **blog post** (800-1500 words) about one element of the project - it could be the EDA, the feature selection, the choice of visualizations or anything else technical relating to the project.
 It should be targeted at your peers - aspiring data scientists.
-4. A **Video Walkthrough** of your non-technical presentation.
-Some common video recording tools used are Zoom, Quicktime, and Nimbus.
-After you record your presentation, publish it on a service like YouTube or Google Drive, you will need a link to the video to submit your project.

 ## The Process